GilbN/geoip2influx/README.md

 ### InfluxDB

 #### InfluxDB v2.x and v1.8x is supported.

+#### Note: The Grafana dashboard currently only supports InfluxDB v1.8.x

 The InfluxDB database/bucket will be created automatically with the name you choose.